aoriens/news-service/curl_scripts/README.md

 # Usage

-Normally, scripts does not require parameters, although some of them may do it.
+Normally, scripts do not require parameters, although some of them may do it.
 The following command sends `GET <DOMAIN>/news`:

     ./get_news